View Deployment Metrics¶

 Atlas collects and displays metrics for your servers, databases, and MongoDB processes.

-Monitor cluster metrics to identify performance issues and determine whether your current cluster tier meets your requirements.
+Monitor database deployment metrics to identify performance issues and determine whether your current database deployment meets your requirements.

 The number of servers that Atlas displays on the